Tax implications in the event of a civil partnership

 When submitting their first request for joint taxation, civil partners must enclose the following with their tax return:

-• in the case of a civil partnership formed in Luxembourg: a copy of the certificate issued by the public prosecutor's office (Parquet général) in connection with the listing of the civil partnership in the civil register;
+• in the case of a civil partnership formed in Luxembourg: the certificate issued by the Prosecutor General's Office (Parquet général) concerning the listing of the civil partnership in the civil register;

 • France: the civil solidarity pact (pacte civil de solidarité or PACS);